NihitaLele/NihitaLele/README.md

 ---

 ### 👨‍💻 About Me:
 Skilled Frontend Developer with expertise in HTML, CSS, JavaScript, and React.
 Experienced in building user-friendly websites and applications.
-Logical and results-driven, with a strong technical background and a problem-solving mindset focused on optimizing performance and user experience.
+Logical and results-driven, with a strong technical background and a problem-solving mindset focused on optimizing performance and user experience. <br>
+When I’m not coding, you’ll often find me sketching portraits or diving into new creative and technical skills—I love learning and constantly pushing my boundaries, both personally and professionally.

 💡Always learning and improving my skills.